EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter3.md

 - `Controllers/InvoiceController.cs` - This controller has the actions for the features selected in the scaffolding wizard.
     - `Index` returns the view
-    - `Invoices_Read` - gets all invoices from the database and returns a JSON formatted **DataSourceRequest** object.
-The **DataSourceRequest** will contain the current grid request information - page, sort, group and filter.
+    - `Invoices_Read` - gets all invoices from the database and returns a JSON formatted *DataSourceRequest* object.
+The *DataSourceRequest* will contain the current grid request information - page, sort, group and filter.
     - `Excel_Export_Save` - creates an XLS exported File result.
     - `Pdf_Export_Save` - creates a PDF exported File result.
-- `Views/Invoice/Index.cshtml` - This view contains the markup and HTML helper responsible for rendering the Grid control.
+- `Views/Invoice/Index.cshtml` - This view contains the markup and HTML helper responsible for rendering the grid control.

-Run the application and navigate to `/Invoice/index` to see the generated grid control.
+**Run** the application and navigate to `/Invoice/index` to see the generated grid control.
 You should see the following output:

 ![](images/chapter3/invoices-grid.jpg)

 <div class="exercise-end"></div>

+Now that the UI for MVC scaffolder has generated a starting point for working with the grid, you can modify the scaffoled code to meet your needs.
+In the next chapter we'll do just that.